thadd3us/ml_eda_demo/README.md

 I'm not really sure, I haven't used Windows in ages :)

 If you use Windows and have trouble adapting the Mac steps above, please let me know, I might be able to help.
+Feel free to use `conda` instead of `micromamba`, especially if you have it already.

 ---
 # SETUP ENDS HERE